GeorgePapazafeiropoulos/OpenSeismoMatlab/README.md

 # OpenSeismoMatlab
 Software for strong ground motion data processing

-See the file Contents.html for more details
+See [the OpenSeismoMatlab documentation](https://georgepapazafeiropoulos.github.io/html/Contents_.html) for more details

 OpenSeismoMatlab has been already published in an original research article:
 Papazafeiropoulos, G., & Plevris, V. (2018).
 OpenSeismoMatlab: A new open-source software for strong ground motion data processing.
 Heliyon, 4(9), e00784.